ianbandrade/ianbandrade/README.md

 ## Hey there \o/

-### I'm Ian, and I work as Software Engineer focusing on Chatbot development
+### My name is Ian and I work as a Software Engineer focusing on producing innovative products

 - 🔭 I'm currently working on LinkedIn posts

-- 💡 I'm currently learning about best programming practices and softwares architectures
+- 💡 I'm currently learning about data science

 - 🏆 Main languages: `.js`/`.ts` and `.cs`